The Artist Statement for The Darlings’ Nursery

 Simply put, the images in The Darling’s Nursery are of children, and the toys that out live them.

-They are a meditation on a human lifespan, however brief it is.
+They are a meditation on a human lifespan, however brief.
 The concept germinated during my fifteen years of nursing in Pediatric Intensive Care, and in a doll named Josephine.
 Josephine is my mother’s doll.
 In some ways, I have been my mother’s doll, as my own daughter, in some ways, has been mine.
 Josephine, it seems, will exist after my mother is gone, and probably after I am too.
 She is older than I am; she does not change perceptibly, but I do.

 The play Peter and Wendy, by J.M.
 Barrie, usually interpreted in modern psychology to be about the unwillingness of a little boy (Peter Pan) to grow up into manhood, took on a more sinister meaning for me, a nurse caring for critically ill children.
 Not all children who do not grow up choose not to grow up.
 Tic Toc, the crocodile who swallowed a clock and roams about Neverland looking for someone to eat, is a metaphor for death, who comes after each of us, sometimes prematurely.